Saharan dust: Factors impacting Saharan dust dissolution & iron solubility

-While Saharan dust delivers a large amount of iron to the Atlantic Ocean and the Mediterranean Sea, only a small amount of that iron (~0.4 - 0.5%) is actually soluble in water.
+While Saharan dust delivers a large amount of iron to the Atlantic Ocean and the Mediterranean Sea, only a small amount of that iron (~0.4 - 0.5%) is soluble in water.
 The solubility of Saharan dust in the world's oceans and the iron it delivers depend on a variety of factors, including particle size, mineral composition, temperature, pH, and the presence or absence of organic matter.

 Particle size

 Saharan dust transported over long distances is primarily composed of very small particles called aerosols.
 Smaller particles have a larger surface area per unit of mass than larger particles.
 Once Saharan dust settles into a body of water, the larger surface area increases the contact the dust has with surrounding water, and causes it to dissolve faster than larger particles would.
 This effect is described by a variant of the Kelvin Equation.